fletchjp/MERG-Arduino-Software/PicoRP2040/PicoRP2040Examples.md

 ## ACAN2040_CANHAT

 Intended to use ACAN2040 with the CANHAT.
+This turns out to be the wrong thing to do for this hardware.

+## CBUS_empty_Pico_v1

+This is a code from Duncan Greenwood which needs adapting for the CANHAT.

+## CBUS_empty_Pico_v2

+First attempt to modify v1 for the CANHAT.